douma/laravel-controller-plugins/readme.md

 We create untestable private methods.
-Now we can chose to create a `Service` for this but we can also chose to create a plugin for this, since page title is not worth creating a service.
+Now we can chose to create a `Service` for this but we can also chose to create a plugin for this, since page title is not worthy of a service.

 ## Using controller plugins